German President Frank-Walter Steinmeier Closes the Year of German-American Friendship 2018/19 with Calls for Future Transatlantic Cooperation

 December 20, 2019

-This October, German President Frank-Walter Steinmeier made an official visit to Boston to celebrate the successful conclusion of the Wunderbar Together campaign 2018/19 and attend events promoting German-American friendship.
+This October, German President Frank-Walter Steinmeier made an official visit to Boston to celebrate the successful conclusion of the Wunderbar Together campaign 2018/19.

 The trip was his second visit to the United States since becoming president.
 He first attended a historic joint concert by the Leipzig Gewandhausorchester and the Boston Symphony Orchestra, two world-class orchestra that share a conductor, Andris Nelsons.
 The event marked the official closing of the Wunderbar Together campaign with a night of music and celebration.